Benefits of using a yoga hammock

 Aerial yoga is not just for those who are physically able.
 This type of Yoga is easily adapted to suit all fitness levels and is therefore suitable for most people.

 Aerial yoga is not recommended for pregnant women or those who have had eye surgery or glaucoma.
 It is not advised for those suffering from vertigo or high blood pressure.

 By initially combining traditional yoga on the mat with aerial yoga, students achieve the immediate benefits of spinal decompression as well as a better understanding of alignment when performing their yoga postures on the floor.

 Using the swing releases tension from your spine and helps you to keep the correct alignment whilst strengthen your muscles.
 With the yoga swing you will practice coordination, balance, strength, stamina, stability and flexibility all at the same time and that stimulates your mind.

-TO VIEW TIMES FOR THESE SESSIONS, PLEASE SCROLL DOWN UNDERNEATH "CLASS PRICES" BELOW.
+TO VIEW TIMES FOR THESE SESSIONS AT OUR SUNDERLAND STUDIO, PLEASE SCROLL DOWN UNDERNEATH "CLASS PRICES" BELOW.

 Single Session Credit - We recommend this option for first time users.
 Although it is a slightly more expensive option, you don't have to commit yourself to purchasing a whole course of lessons.
 The advantage is that this option allows you to try out your chosen class to see if you like it or not.
 The disadvantage is that it is more expensive and you only get 7 days to use your lesson from the date of purchase.
 This means that you have to wait until the last minute to book your chosen class, which may mean that it is already fully booked if it is a popular class.